yuhko-msft/microsoft-graph-docs/concepts/auth-cloudsolutionprovider.md

 # Call Microsoft Graph from a Cloud Solution Provider application

 > **Note:** This topic applies **only** to Microsoft Cloud Solution Provider (CSP) application developers.
-The [Microsoft Cloud Solution Provider (CSP)](https://partner.microsoft.com/cloud-solution-provider) program enables Microsoft’s partners to resell and manage Microsoft Online services to customers.
+The [Microsoft Cloud Solution Provider (CSP)](https://partner.microsoft.com/cloud-solution-provider) program enables Microsoft's partners to resell and manage Microsoft Online services to customers.

 This topic describes how to enable application access to partner-managed customer data via Microsoft Graph using either the [authorization code grant flow](/azure/active-directory/develop/active-directory-protocols-oauth-code) or the [service to service client credentials flow](/azure/active-directory/develop/active-directory-protocols-oauth-service-to-service).